akarales/Calculatorium-Interactum/README.md

 ## Contact

-For inquiries about Calculatorium Interactum, please contact Alexandros Karales at [your email or contact information].
+For inquiries about Calculatorium Interactum, please contact Alexandros Karales at karales.com.

 Embark on your journey through the world of interactive mathematics with Calculatorium Interactum!